Wealthfront vs SoFi 2024

 Both SoFi Invest and SoFi money—which grants users fee-free ATM access at machines using the Allpoint® Network with their debit card—are free to use.
 However, while SoFi Invest’s trading services are free for active investing, users may incur fees if they use automated investing.

-While the ability to make stock or crypto trades is commonplace in active investing, it’s non-existent in automatic investing.
+While the ability to make stock is commonplace in active investing, it’s non-existent in automatic investing.
 This is because automated investing uses ETFs, rather than individual assets.

 Similar to mutual funds, these ETFs may charge fees for the assets under management.
 Fortunately, these fees aren’t high enough to prevent users from reaching their investment goal.
 However, concerned investors can talk to an investment adviser for recommendations.